image

 Cat Adoption Team's Fostering 4 Rock Stars

-Cat Adoption Team (CAT) is the largest cat shelter in the Pacific Northwest, boasting 1,004 felines through foster care in 2023.
-They’ve refined their famous Fostering 4 Rock Stars model over time, enabling them to serve an ever-growing number of kittens and cats.
-In this online instructor-led course, CAT shares all facets of its foster program, including their culture agreement, foster caregiver recruitment, training, communications and support, hands-on foster mentorship, admissions procedures and kitten flowchart, kitten socialization, fundraising, marketing, and how they monitor their program for improvements.
+In this online instructor-led course, CAT shares all facets of its foster program, including their culture agreement, foster caregiver recruitment, training, communications and support, hands-on foster mentor program, admissions procedures and kitten flowchart, kitten socialization, kitten bags for foster parents, fundraising, marketing, pre-adoption, and how they monitor their program for improvements.
 CAT includes all of the templates, manuals, protocols, and training materials they use so that you can customize them for your organization.
 Students who complete this online instructor-led course should have everything they need to start or expand their kitten and cat foster programs.

 (5) 90-minute and (1) 60-minute Zoom classes over 6-weeks, estimated time commitment of 15 hours for coursework and classes

 Who should apply?
 For most staff and/or volunteers (executives, managers, coordinators or assistants, etc.) in shelters or rescue organizations that work with cats.
+Our program is geared toward those with access to a regular veterinarian, but smaller rescues will still find value in the resources available.

 Feline Lifesaving: Essential Cat Programs for Shelters